 Yes, it was a good Valentine’s Day concert for an audience like me.

 First pertinent question of the evening: How does Genaux even sing in these heels?

-Europa Galante started out with a spotlight on the horns and low strings, hinting at the supple SOUND body they’re capable of.
-Since I was still hung up on the Rusalka image, it drew up an atmosphere of water and sea creatures at the bottom of the sea (which might make Biondi Sebastian The Crab, for which I am not sure I would have to apologize).
+Europa Galante started out with a spotlight on the horns and low strings, hinting at the supple ody of sound they’re capable of.
+Since I was still hung up on the Rusalka image, it drew up an atmosphere of water and creatures at the bottom of the sea for me (which might make Biondi Sebastian The Crab, for which I am not sure I would have to apologize).